- This event has passed.

 - Straightforward erotica;

-- Stories that confuse or conflate sexual orientation or gender identity with illegal sexual situations (It’s happened more times than we care to admit on past calls for submissions!);
+- Stories that confuse or conflate sexual orientation or gender identity with pedophilia (It’s happened more times than we care to admit on past calls for submissions!);

 - Science fiction or fantasy;

 - Zombies, werewolves, vampires, and other traditional monsters will be an exceptionally hard sell unless you’ve got something singular to offer;

 - Stories with graphic descriptions of violence/abuse against children, women, or animals.